igordejanovic/rustemo/docs/src/docs_setup.md

 mdbook serve docs
 ```

+The docs will be available at [http://localhost:3000/](http://localhost:3000/)
+and the server will watch for changes and rebuild.

 Nix-based shell has an added benefix that it provides all additional required
 dependencies (e.g. `pdflatex` and required package for building tree images,
 plantuml, graphviz).
 E.g., to rebuild tree images from `.tex` files you can run